icopy-site/awesome/docs/awesome/maintenance-modules.md

 ### [dependency-check](https://github.com/maxogden/dependency-check) by [maxogden](https://www.npmjs.com/~maxogden)

-Checks which modules you have used in your code and then makes sure they are listed as dependencies in your package.json (https://github.com/maxogden/maintenance-modules/blob/master/or vice versa).
+Checks which modules you have used in your code and then makes sure they are listed as dependencies in your package.json (or vice versa).

 ```
 npm i dependency-check --save-dev